-The Oral History Association of Australia, History SA and the University of South Australia will jointly host this conference, which will bring together professional, academic, community and oral historians.
-The conference will feature a range of themes relating to contested histories; memory, technology and new developments in oral history; urban history, and Indigenous history.
+The Oral History Association of Australia, History SA and the University of South Australia hosted this conference in September 2013, which brought together professional, academic, community and oral historians.

 Further details and enquiries: